-Replacing Tires
+Replacing Tires and Wheels

 Replace your tires with radial tires of the same size, load range, speed rating, and maximum cold tire pressure rating (as shown on the tire's sidewall).

 Mixing radial and bias-ply tires on your vehicle can reduce braking ability, traction, and steering accuracy.
 Using tires of a different size or construction can cause the ABS to work inconsistently.

 It is best to replace all four tires at the same time.
 If that is not possible or necessary, replace the two front tires or two rear tires as a pair.
 Replacing just one tire can seriously affect your vehicle's handling.
+The ABS works by comparing the speed of the wheels.
+When replacing tires, use the same size originally supplied with the vehicle.
+Tire size and construction can affect wheel speed and may cause the system to work.

 If you ever replace a wheel, make sure that the wheel's specifications match those of the original wheels.
+Replacement wheels are available at your dealer.